sosunnyproject/instaClone/README.md

 		- Studio ApolloGraphql: Add Authorization token in Headers section
 		- The code will access that token via `req.headers.authorization`
 		- inject auth jwt token into `context request`
+- IMPROVE!
+	- instead of keep verifying token, what we need is verifying user
+	- `users.utils.js`
+	- pass on `loggedInUser` info via `context` instead.

 </details>

 <hr />